Alabama Land for Sale

 Alabama Land Information

-Internal data shows $8 billion of Alabama rural properties, ranches, hunting land and other rural acreage for sale.
-With tens of thousands of properties and rural land for sale in the state, LandWatch features a combined 389,620 acres of land for sale in the state.
-The average price of Alabama rural properties, ranches, hunting land and other rural acreage for sale is $457,539.
-USDA data shows Alabama is one of the biggest peanut-farming states in the country.
+Recent internal data lists $8 billion of Alabama farms, ranches and other land listings for sale.
+With tens of thousands of properties and rural land for sale in the state, LandWatch includes a combined 376,471 acres of land for sale in the state.
+The average price of Alabama rural properties, ranches, hunting land and other rural acreage for sale is $447,959.
+U.S. Department of Agriculture data shows Alabama is one of the biggest peanut-farming states in the country.
 It also is among the country's top five broiler-chicken-producing states.
 Alabama's agricultural economy is diversified, with major products including poultry, cattle, soybeans, corn, and cotton.
 The state has a strong agricultural research and development sector, with a focus on sustainable and environmentally conscious farming practices.
 Additionally, forestry is a significant contributor to the state's economy, with a thriving timber industry.
 The majority of farms are family-owned and operated.
 The state has also been ranked among the ten best states for retirees by the financial publication, Kiplinger.
-In terms of landmass, Alabama is the country's 30th-largest state, encompassing 52,423 square miles (34 million acres).
-Wildlife to be found on land for sale in Alabama include whitetail deer, turkey, dove, quail, and ducks.
+In terms of landmass, Alabama is the country's 30th-largest state, covering 52,423 square miles (34 million acres).
+Wildlife species to be found on land for sale in Alabama include whitetail deer, turkey, dove, quail, and ducks.
 Anglers have their choice of bass, catfish, trout, and pike.

 Alabama's hunting land offers a variety of game species, including deer, turkey, quail, and wild hog.
 The state has both public and private hunting land, with over 1.3 million acres of public land available.
 The terrain varies from rolling hills to forested mountains, offering a diverse hunting experience.
 Hunters must have a valid hunting license and abide by state hunting regulations.